OK if you have clicked on the training link then you are interested in taking up diving, and want to know a bit more about what is involved.

 Training is done on a Tuesday night between 8:30pm and 9:30pm at The Royal Commonwealth Pool .

-This gives us the advantage of using the diving pool which is 5m deep for a full 25m allowing a more realistic feel to your training.
-Although due to the pools floating floor, when required we can have the pool adjusted up to 1m if required
+This gives us the advantage of using the diving pool which is 5m deep for a full 25m allowing a more realistic feel to your training. and as the pool has floating floor, when required we can have the pool adjusted up to any depth shallower than 5M if required.

 To start off you will undertake a swimming assessment.
 You do not have to be an Olympic swimmer to do this but you must be competent in the water and at least 18 years old.